wpilibsuite/EclipsePlugins/README.md

 Note that there will be a lot of output.
 This is because Gradle is actually calling into Maven under the hood.

+## Modifying the NI Image Version

+The Gradle harness takes care of deduplicating the NI allowable image versions by copying [`ni_image.properties`](ni_image.properties) to `edu.wpi.first.wpilib.plugins.java/src/main/resources/java-zip/ant/` and to `edu.wpi.first.wpilib.plugins.cpp/src/main/resources/cpp-zip/ant/`.
+To update the version, simply change the `ni_image.properties` in the repository root and the changes will be copied during the next build.

 # Contributing to WPILib

 See [CONTRIBUTING.md](CONTRIBUTING.md).